vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

   - name: SendSlackMessage.pbmx
     url: /assets/2025-10-26/SendSlackMessage.pbmx
 ---
 Many Peakboard applications are used to communicate and send messages.
-In today's article, we'll look at how to build a Peakboard app that can send Slack messages.

-A common use case for this is an app that forwards messages from a machine to a Slack channel.
+A common use case is to forward messages from a machine to a Slack channel.
 For example:
 1. A machine sends a message to the Peakboard app, via OPC UA.
 1. The Peakboard app processes the message.
 1. The Peakboard app sends the message to a Slack channel dedicated for machine alerts.
 1. A human sees the message on Slack and acts accordingly.

-In this article, we'll build a simpler app that let's the user write a message and then send it to a Slack channel.
-That way, we don't have to worry about connecting the app to an actual machine, since our goal is just to show how the Slack integration works.
-But we have plenty of other articles on [hardware integration](/category/hardware), if you're interested.
+So, in today's article, we'll build a Peakboard app that lets the user write a message and send it to a Slack channel.
+We won't bother with connecting the app to an actual machine, since our only goal is to show how the Slack integration works.
+But we have plenty of other articles on [hardware integration](/category/hardware), if you are interested.

 ## Create a Slack App